google/flutter-desktop-embedding/plugins/README.md

 ## Using Plugins

-Since the plugins in this repository are not intended to live here long term, the `flutter` tool doesn't have plugin supprot on all platform yet, these plugins are not published on pub.dev like normal Flutter plugins.
-Instead, you include them directly from this repository.
+Since the plugins in this repository are not intended to live here long term, and the `flutter` tool doesn't have plugin support on all platforms yet, these plugins are not published on pub.dev like normal Flutter plugins.
+Instead, you should include them directly from this repository.

 An overview of the approach for each platform is below.
 See the `testbed` application for an example of including optional plugins, including the changes